-To the next of kin Trial information for clinical trial assessing hospitalised patients with COVID-19 and severe hypoxia Title Low-dose hydrocortisone in patients with COVID-19 and severe hypoxia - the COVID STEROID Trial Introduction Your relative is admitted to hospital with severe COVID-19.
+Your relative is admitted to hospital with severe COVID-19.
 Due to his/her current condition, your relative cannot give consent, and we therefore ask you to give proxy consent on his/her behalf to participate in a clinical trial.
 The trial was commenced during emergency care, and the condition of your relative made us unable to ask him/her directly if he/she wanted to participate in the trial.
 Participation in the trial is voluntarily, and you can refuse to participate on behalf of your relative; this will not affect the current or future care of your relative.

 Before you decide whether to give proxy consent for your relative to continue in the trial, you must fully understand what the trial is about and why we conduct it.
 Please read this participant information thoroughly.
-Additionally, the participation information will be explained to you orally.
+Additionally, the participation information will be explained to you verbally.
 During this conversation, you can also ask questions.
 To minimise the risk of viral transmission, we will inform you orally by telephone.
 Feel free to put the phone on speaker and bring a family member or friend to the conversation.

 If you decide that your relative can continue in the trial, we will ask you to sign the attached consent form.
-Please spend the time you need before you decide and remember that you are entitled to at least 24 hours to decide.
+Please spend the time you need before you decide and remember that you are entitled to at least 24 hours to make the decision.
 Your relative will be asked for consent as soon as his/her condition allow so.

 Participation in the trial is voluntarily, and you can withdraw your consent at any time; this will not affect the current or future care of your relative.

+Background

-Background Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is a novel virus that can cause severe infection in the airways (COVID-19).
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is a novel virus that can cause severe infection in the airways (COVID-19).
 COVID-19 was first described in China in December 2019.

+Low-dose corticosteroids is now part of the standard care of COVID-19 patients requiring oxygen therapy as it improves the survival of these patients.
+Some evidence suggest that higher doses of corticosteroids are beneficial for patients with respiratory failure due to bacterial infections, but it is unclear if higher doses of corticosteroids are also beneficial in patients with severe COVID-19.
+Other evidence suggests that higher doses of corticosteroids may cause serious adverse reactions.
+We hypothesise that higher doses of corticosteroids are beneficial in patients with severe COVID-19, but we cannot guarantee that this will be the case for your relative.

+Aim

+We aim to assess if a higher dose of dexamethasone (12 mg) as compared to the standard lower dose of dexamethasone (6 mg) increases the number of days alive without life support (i.e. mechanical ventilation, blood pressure support, renal replacement therapy) in patients with COVID-19 and severe oxygen deficiency.

+Methods

-There is no specific treatment for COVID-19, and the current treatment is therefore supportive care.
-Corticosteroids are recommended for patients with blood poisoning shock and severe respiratory failure caused by bacteria, but it is unclear if corticosteroids benefit patients with severe COVID-19.
-Some evidence suggest that corticosteroids are beneficial for COVID-19, but corticosteroids may cause severe adverse reactions.
-We hypothesise that corticosteroids benefit patients with severe COVID-19, but we cannot guarantee that this will be the case for your relative.
-Aim We aim to assess if corticosteroids (hydrocortisone) increases the number of days alive without life support (i.e. mechanical ventilation, blood pressure support, renal replacement therapy) in patients with COIVD-19 and severe hypoxia.
-Methods In this trial, your relative is either randomised to hydrocortisone (200 mg daily) or placebo (saline) for 7 days.
-The participants are treated in two different ways so that we can assess the effects of corticosteroids; this is done by comparing the participants receiving hydrocortisone with the participant not receiving active treatment (placebo group).
-At present, we do not know if your relative is receiving hydrocortisone or placebo.
+In this trial, your relative is either randomised to dexamethasone 12 mg or 6 mg daily for 10 days.
+The participants are treated in two different ways so that we can assess the effects of higher doses of corticosteroids.
+This is done by comparing the participants receiving higher doses of corticosteroids (12 mg dexamethasone) with the participants receiving lower doses (6 mg dexamethasone).
+At present, we do not know if your relative is receiving higher or lower doses of dexamethasone.
 This will be undisclosed until the end of the trial.

-At the end of the trial, we will compare the use of life support, incidence of serious adverse reactions, length of stay in hospital, survival and health-related quality of life between participants receiving hydrocortison vs. placebo.
+At the end of the trial, we will compare the use of life support, any side effects, length of stay in hospital, survival and quality of life between participants receiving higher vs. lower doses of dexamethasone.